theo-gk/gift-wrapping-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow customers to select a gift wrapper for their order.
+Allow customers to select a gift wrapper for their orders.

 == Description ==

 This plugin allows customers to select a gift wrapper for their orders, via a checkbox in the checkout page.

-With focus on performance and flexibility, this lightweight plugin that adds the gift wrapper cost, using the WooCommerce Fees API.
+With focus on performance and flexibility, this lightweight plugin adds the gift wrapper cost, using the WooCommerce Fees API.

-Through simple and straight-forwawrd settings, you can set a cost for the gift wrapper or offer it for free, select the tax class, or change the checkbox position on the checkout.
+Through simple and straight-forward settings, you can set a cost for the gift wrapper or offer it for free, select the tax class, or change the checkbox position on the checkout.

 = Full features list (free version) =